TheNord/thenord/README.md

 My name is Dmitriy.

-I'm PHP/GO Developer with 5+ years expirience in PHP and 1+ year in GO.
+I'm PHP and GO Developer with 7 years expirience in PHP and 1 year in GO.

 ---